RPI-UPE/UPEProgComp/README.md

   * resumes: PDF/text files of users' resumes, referenced by database
   * sources: Problem results submitted by users with output, referenced by database
-  * users: Contains hashed directory for each user via which problem inputs will be hardlinked from /grader.
-May also contain diffs from solutions.
+  * users: Directories for each user
+    * inputs: A specifically assigned input file from problems will be hardlinked to this directory
+    * diff: Contains diffs of all failed executions
 * progcomp: Project source
-* public:
 * static: Static content served, e.g., javascript, css, images
 * templates: HTML files loaded by Django's templater